BallisticAgencyWeb/HeadlessBallistic/src/pages/blog/2020-09-23-how-manufacturers-can-successfully-sell-directly-to-their-consumers.md

 ---
 templateKey: blog-post
-title: How Manufacturers Can Successfully Sell Directly to Their Consumers
+title: Problems We Find and How to Fix Manufacturer Websites
 date: 2020-09-23T20:21:58.394Z
 description: "Most small and medium manufacturers are run by great people that have developed a unique product through years of hard work, research, and